 When you’re shopping for stuff online, what do you look for next after checking out the pictures?
 You read the product description, right?

 It’s the same concept for your online content.
 You give them a catchy and concise title, then provide a description to back up your title and further give info about your blogpost.

-Your Meta Description populates on Google search results under your Blog title and describes to the searcher more info about your blogpost.
+Your Meta Description populates on Google search results under your blog title and describes to the searcher what your blog is about.

 When folks search using your keyword phrase, they’re presented with a ton of options on each page.

 Some of these may successfully entice them into clicking the link while other links are ignored because the title and meta description doesn’t speak to them or pull them in.

 Remember how earlier we talked about site clicks are being “voted” on, or ultimately ranked?